syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Table/PdfGrid/Apply-word-wrap-in-the-PDF-table-cell).

 ## Draw rotated table

 Rotate the table in a PDF document using the ``BeginPageLayout`` as shown in the following code sample.